kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 In lazy evaluated languages, all expressions are treated as thunks.
 Thunks are evaluated as their results are needed.
 This is mostly transparent to the programmer.
 Ruby, on the other hand, eagerly evaluates expressions.
 We have to explicitly tell Ruby to defer a computation.
-And when we want to defer a computation in Ruby, we need a Proc.
+When we want to defer a computation in Ruby, we need a Proc.

 We can now change our last example so that the computation in the #map block